Oscar Scherer State Park

 Oscar Scherer State Park is a Florida State Park located between Sarasota and Venice, near Osprey.
 The address is 1843 South Tamiami Trail.
 It receives more than 250,000 visitors a year.
-The park is home to habitat for various plants and animals including birds such as the Florida scrub jay and butterflies.
+The park is home to habitat for various plants and animals including birds such as the Florida scrub jay, bald eagles, and butterflies.
 It has areas for cycling, hiking, and paddle craft boating.

 History

-The park's genesis was in 1955, when Elsa Scherer Burrows, owner of the 462 acre South Creek Ranch, died.
+Establishment of the park began after Elsa Scherer Burrows, owner of the 462 acre South Creek Ranch, died in 1955.
 She stipulated in her will that the land was to be used only as a public park, for public recreation, and a wildlife sanctuary.
 It was to be dedicated to the memory of her father, Oscar Scherer, who achieved great success in the leather-tanning business.
 The park opened to the public in summer 1956.

 In 1986, Jon Thaxton, a realtor and environmentalist, started work to protect neighboring Florida scrub jay habitat.
 In 1992 this resulted in 922 acre being added from the adjacent Palmer Ranch that had been among the holdings of Bertha Honoré Palmer, in large part due to the Nature Conservancy, public support, and the use of Preservation 2000 funds, expanding the park's size to 1384 acre.
 It was also the state's first Florida Forever land acquisition.

 In September 2008, in recognition of National Public Lands Day, Lee Wetherington, a local developer and long-time park supporter, donated an additional 16.6 acre of land to the park, including the buffer property adjacent to the Willowbend subdivision (a Wetherington development), bringing the total park size to 1400 acre.